Itzel921/IA-para-exoplanetas/README.md

 A webapp focused on prossessing big amounts of information taken by spacial telescopes to filtrate the ones that doesn't count with the caracteristics of an exoplanet.

 ## Map of Contents
-   1- About the proyect
+   "1- About the proyect"
-   2- Introduction
+   "2- Introduction"
 ---
 ## About the project
 Submission for the https://www.spaceappschallenge.org/2025/challenges/a-world-away-hunting-for-exoplanets-with-ai/